ssl-27/orienteering_gameapp/README.md

 5. Run main.dart in the `lib` directory on your emulator or physical device.
 It is suggested to run on 2 devices to test the game master and player roles.
 6. Play around with the app and have fun!

+#### Note
+The task type `stepCounter` is not implemented yet.
+It is meant to be a task that requires players to walk a certain number of steps to complete the task, it is not testable on an emulator, so relevant code is commented out.